Rule Change: Completed

 On 27 April 2020, TransGrid submitted a rule change request to amend the National Electricity Rules regarding the provision of system strength in the NEM.

 The request proposed to abolish the ‘do no harm’ obligation and amend the minimum system strength requirements.
 This was intended to provide system strength in the NEM in a more proactive manner, to maintain a secure power system, and to provide additional levels of system strength to streamline the connection of new non-synchronous generators.

 TransGrid’s rule change is one of seven rule change requests the AEMC commenced consultation on through the System services consultation paper.
 Submissions to the consultation paper were due on 13 August 2020 and can be found below.

 On 24 September 2020 the Commission extended the period of time for making the draft determination to 24 December 2020 under section 107 of the NEL.
 On 10 December 2020 the Commission further extended the period of time for making the draft determination to 29 April 2021 under section 107 of the NEL.
 On 15 July 2021 the Commission extended the period of time for making the final rule determination to 21 October 2021 under section 107 of the NEL.
-These extensions were made to allow the Commission sufficient time to develop and consult on how the system strength frameworks should be evolved, reflecting the complexity of the issues involved.
+These extensions were made to allow the Commission sufficient time to analyse and consult on stakeholder submissions made to the consult paper and draft rule determination, reflecting the complexity of the issues involved.